 Leena Maaß 1 & Andreas Filser 2

-1
+1 SOCIUM?

 2 Institute for Employment Research, Nuremberg, Germany

 Abstract

 Spatial homogamy has gained increased attention in relation to mate choice in recent years.
 However, it is still an under-researched dimension in homogamy studies.
 People tend to choose a spatially proximate partner.
 Theoretically, in the context of digitalisation, it has become possible to find a partner anywhere in the world, so the importance of geographical distance may have diminished over time.
 The aim of the study is to show the development of geographical distances in partner choice between the online and offline meeting context in a longitudinal section for Germany.
 With the help of the pairfam dataset, the individual partnership histories of waves 2 to 12 are collected (2009 to 2019).
 In a second step, the pooled OLS regression results are tested for robustness using a fixed-effects model.
 The empirical results indicate a difference in distance between the two identification locations.
 Over time, the distances for partnerships initiated online have decreased, which means that the proportion of spatial homogamy has increased.
 In contrast, the distances between offline initiated partnerships have increased over time.
 This means that the proportion of spatial homogamy has decreased.
 The various contact opportunities therefore influence spatial homogamy.
 With a few exceptions, the current relevance of having a partner close by is confirmed.